kenluu3/CarDealership-Simulator/README.md

 # CarDealership-Simulator
-A Cardealership Simulator written in Java.
+A Cardealership Simulator written in Java for my CPS209 assignment.